 Why should you create your own security questionnaire?

+When crafting a security questionnaire, it’s important to tailor it to your organization’s specific security needs and compliance requirements, ensuring that it covers all relevant aspects of vendor security assessment.
 Organizations must remember that a security questionnaire’s purpose is to identify specific vulnerabilities that may impact their organization.
 Therefore, security questionnaires will also differ based on your organization’s compliance with certain frameworks (such as, SOC 2, ISO 27001, or HIPAA).

 Keeping that in mind, there are five industry-standard security assessment templates that most organizations use to draft their questionnaires.
 The five foundational standards include: